-2.17 Impairment of tangible and intangible assets other than
+2.17 Impairment of tangible and intangible assets other than goodwill

 At the end of each reporting period, the Group reviews the carrying amounts of its tangible and intangible assets to determine whether there is any indication that those assets have suffered an impairment loss.
 If any such indication exists, the recoverable amount of asset is estimated in order to determine the extent of the impairment loss (if any).
 When it is not possible to estimate the recoverable amount of an individual asset, the Group estimates the recoverable amount of the cash-generating unit to which the asset belongs.
-When a reasonable and consistent basis of allocation can be identified, corporate assets are allocated to individual cash-generating units, or otherwise they are allocated to the smallest of the cash-generating units for which a reasonable and consistent allocation basis can be identified.
+When a reasonable and consistent basis of allocation can be identified, corporate assets are allocated to the smallest of the cash-generating units for which a reasonable and consistent allocation basis can be identified.